 Conveniently located at 2570 Danforth Avenue, our funeral home is directly adjacent to the Main Subway Station for the TTC Bloor Subway Line and is less than a 5-minute walk from the Danforth Station GO Transit Station.
 Additionally, we are 30 minutes from Toronto Pearson Airport and 15 minutes from Toronto Island Airport and have ample parking available.
 Giffen-Mack Funeral Home & Cremation Centre is also near 4 Toronto cemeteries and crematoriums.

 To better serve you and your family, Giffen-Mack Funeral Home & Cremation Centre is fully accessible; we are even equipped with a chair lift.
-Our chapel has seating available for over 100 guests, with an available overflow room that includes full audio and visual technology for approximately 60 guests.
+The Peter Giffin Memorial Chapel has seating available for over 100 guests, with an available overflow room that includes full audio and visual technology for approximately 60 guests.
 We also have 4 newly renovated visitation rooms.

 Our mission at Giffen-Mack Funeral Home & Cremation Centre is to help families create personalized funerals and memorials.
 This approach keeps us open to as well as contemporary gatherings that deeply reflect a person's life.
 That means that whether you want a basic cremation with cremated remains scattered in a personally meaningful place, a funeral at the funeral home with cemetery burial nearby, or a modern celebration of life with live music and a send-off that expresses the passions of yourself or your loved one, we are happy to deliver.
 If you can imagine it, we can make it happen.